 On July 1, 2016, we acquired 100 per cent ownership of Columbia for a purchase price of US\$10.3 billion in cash.
-The acquisition was initially financed through proceeds of \$4.4 billion from the sale of subscription receipts, draws on acquisition bridge facilities in the aggregate amount of US\$6.9 billion and existing cash on hand.
-The sale of the subscription receipts was completed on April 1, 2016 through a public offering and, following the closing of the acquisition, were exchanged into 96.6 million TransCanada common shares.
+The acquisition was financed through the issuance of TCPL common shares to TransCanada, an intercompany loan due to TransCanada in connection with proceeds received from the sale of TransCanada subscription receipts and draws on acquisition bridge facilities in the aggregate amount of US\$6.9 billion.
+The sale of TransCanada subscription receipts was completed on April 1, 2016 through a public offering and gross proceeds of approximately \$4.4 billion were transferred to TCPL prior to the closing of the acquisition.